knappett/my-isc-work/README.md

 # my-isc-work
-Repo for NCAS Intro to Scientific Computing course
+Repository for NCAS Intro to Scientific Computing course